ajktown/docs/dev_consistency/diagrams/on-patch-ritual-by-id.md

     activate api
       api ->> domain: Runs RitualGroupDomain.fromMdb()
       activate domain
-        domain ->> db: Requests "ritual" docs of the requester activate db
-          db ->> domain: Returns empty list of "ritual" docs deactivate db
-        domain ->> domain: Considers it as a new user of ConsistencyGPT domain ->> db: Creates a default ritual named "Unassociated Ritual" Note right of domain: Calls RitualGroupDomain.fromMdb() recursively domain ->> db: Requests "ritual" docs of the requester activate db
+        domain ->> db: Requests "ritual" docs of the requester based on id activate db
-          db ->> domain: Returns the just created ritual deactivate db
+          db ->> domain: Returns ritual (As of Apr 2024, we only support one ritual per user, so only return defualt) deactivate db
-        domain ->> db: Requests "action group" docs of the requester activate db
+        domain ->> db: Requests update the default ritual based on given PatchRitualGroupBodyDTO activate db
-          db ->> domain: Returns "action group" docs deactivate db
+          db ->> domain: Updates and returns the updated ritual doc deactivate db
-        domain ->> domain: Stores the action groups under the default ritual domain ->> api: Returns itself
+        domain ->> domain: Stores the action groups under the default ritual domain ->> domain: Sorts action groups based on the orderedActionGroupIds of RitualDomain props domain ->> api: Returns itself
       deactivate domain
       api ->> fe: Returns RitualGroupDomain.toRes()
     deactivate api
-    fe ->> user: Shows nothing as there is no action group under the default ritual Note right of user: Users before "Rituals" schema (Before Mar 20, 2024) <br/>will have the newly created ritual with their original action groups deactivate fe deactivate user
+    fe ->> user: Shows modified order of the action groups, as the ritual's `orderedActionGroupIds` is updated deactivate fe deactivate user
 ```